Drone regulations in Greece

 In this article, you will learn what you need to know as a drone pilot in Greece.

-The EU Drone Regulation has been in force in Greece since December 31, 2020.
-This has largely harmonized the rules for remote pilots.
-You only have to register as an operator in one European country and your EU drone license is also recognized across countries.
+Since December 31, 2020, the EU drone regulation has been in effect in Greece.
+As a result, the rules for remote pilots have been largely harmonized.
+You only need to register as an operator in one European country (usually the country where you live), and your EU drone license is recognized across borders.

 If you want to register in Greece, you can do so via this link.

-Overview of the European rules that apply in Greece
+Overview of the European rules with effectiveness in Greece

 In Greece, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.